 Requirements for evidencing that updates and the update process is safe and secure.

-To support any certification process for permitting software updates, particularly those over the air, the authority shall be competent and able to assess the processes and procedures of an OEM with respect to the above safety and security requirements.
+To support any certification process for permitting software updates, particularly those over the air, the authority shall be competent and able to assess the processes and procedures of an vehicle manufacturer with respect to the above safety and security requirements.

-To enable an assessment of an OEM’s processes and procedures with regards conducting software updates safely and securely the OEM shall be able to provide to the authority:
+To enable an assessment of an vehicle manufacturer’s processes and procedures with regards conducting software updates safely and securely the vehicle manufacturer shall be able to provide to the authority: